Keith Park: Battle of Britain

 On 16 August, following a visit to Park's headquarters at Uxbridge, Winston Churchill made a speech in which he recited one of his most famous lines, referring to RAF fighter pilots: "Never in the field of human conflict has so much been owed by so many to so few".
 Churchill, who thought well of Park, made another visit to Uxbridge the following month, on 15 September.
 His visit coincided with the Luftwaffes greatest daytime raid on England.
 Churchill noted the many incoming German aircraft but was reassured with Park's calm reply that RAF forces would meet them.
 He put up all his aircraft, leaving no reserve, and they were joined by 60 fighters from No. 12 Group.
 It was the first time that the RAF and the Luftwaffe met in nearly equal numbers.
 The German attack was a significant failure and an even larger raid mounted later in the afternoon was also unsuccessful.
 The date of 15 September subsequently became known as Battle of Britain Day.
 On the grounds that the Luftwaffe had not yet achieved dominance in the air, Hitler consequently postponed the scheduled invasion of England but this would not become clear to the British for several more weeks.

 Earlier in September, the Luftwaffe had switched from attacking the RAF airfields to London itself.
 The Germans believed that Fighter Command was largely exhausted but the change in tactics was welcomed as both Park and Dowding recognised that it would be a relief for their pilots.
-At one stage the previous month, pilots and fighters were being lost at a greater rate than they could be replaced and Park had to close Biggin Hill, which had been become nonoperational due to bomb damage.
+At one stage the previous month, pilots and fighters were being lost at a greater rate than they could be replaced and Park had to close Biggin Hill, which had been rendered nonoperational due to bomb damage.
 The Luftwaffes shift to targeting London gave Park valuable breathing space to rebuild his damaged airfields.
 He also changed his own tactics, using his squadrons to intercept the German bombers and fighters making their way back to France after bombing London.
 Park later remarked to Alan Mitchell, a New Zealand journalist: "The Hun lost the Battle of Britain when he switched from bombing my fighter-stations to bombing London...".
 Despite the change in tactics, No. 11 Group was still under pressure.
 It operated standing patrols to be ready to intercept incoming raids, which were now coming in at higher altitudes.
 It was therefore more difficult to make out whether such raids were bombers or just a large fighter sweep; Park sought to avoid engagement with the latter.
 He endeavoured to keep his pilots fresh and rested, arranging for improved facilities and billets away from areas being bombed.